gkowash/RMParse/README.md

-# Rational Method Output Parser — v1.0.0
+# Hydrology Output Parser — v1.0.0
-This script parses output files from a rational method hydrology model, extracts relevant flow data, and writes the processed information to CSV format.
-Additionally, if the "tabulate" package is available, it can print the extracted data to the command line in a formatted table.
+This package provides tools for extracting data from rational method and unit hydrograph output files.

 To report bugs or request improvements, please open a Github issue or email Griffin at gkowash@gmail.com.

 ## Functionality
+`RMParse`
-- Parses rational method output files for San Bernardino and Riverside counties.
+- Parses rational method output files for San Bernardino and Riverside counties
-- Writes node information, flow rate, and time concentration to a CSV file.
+- Extracts node information, flow rate, and time of concentration
+- Writes results to a CSV file
-- Optionally prints the extracted data to the console in tabular format.
+- Optionally prints results to the console

+`UHParse`
+- Parses unit hydrograph output files for San Bernardino and Riverside counties
+- Extracts peak flow rate and peak volume
+- Prints results to the console
+- Optionally writes results to a CSV file

 ## Dependencies
 - Python 3.12 or greater